Coverage-based Example Selection for In-Context Learning: Conclusion

 \section{Conclusion}

-This paper presents a novel framework for selecting informative sets of demonstrations that coverage salient aspects of the test input and hence aid the language model (LLM) in understanding and solving it.
-Through our framework, we explore different ways to characterize these aspects and quantify their coverage.
-Evaluation on complex generation tasks and different LLMs validate the effectiveness of \BSR{} as a measure of informativeness of individual demonstrations.
-Further, our results demonstrate the superiority of \setbsrsc{} in selecting informative sets of demonstratons and highlight the ability of coverage-based demonstration selection, unlike learning-based methods, to leverage increasingly powerful larger LLMs.
-Our code will be released soon at \url{https://github.com/Shivanshu-Gupta/icl-coverage}.
+This paper presents a novel framework for selecting informative sets of demonstrations that cover salient aspects of the test input to aid the language model (LLM) in solving it.
+We explore different ways to characterize these aspects and quantify their coverage.
+Evaluation on a wide range of tasks and LLMs validates the effectiveness of \BSR{} as a measure of informativeness of individual demonstrations.
+Further, our results demonstrate the superiority of \setbsrsc{} in selecting informative sets of demonstrations compositional tasks like semantic parsing and highlight the ability of coverage-based demonstration selection, unlike trained methods, to leverage increasingly powerful larger LLMs.
+Our code base is available at \url{https://github.com/Shivanshu-Gupta/icl-coverage}.